TechStackDevs/10-Founders/CONTRIBUTING.md

 ---

-## 🔒 Branch Protection (Recommended Setup)
+## 🔒 Why We Use This Workflow

-**Repository Admin should enable:**
+Since our repository is private on GitHub Free, we don't have automatic branch protection enforcement. **This means we rely on team discipline to follow these guidelines.**

-1. Go to GitHub → Settings → Branches
+Please:

-2. Add rule for `main` branch:
+- ✅ Always create a feature branch
-   - ✅ Require pull request reviews (at least 1)
+- ✅ Always open a Pull Request
-   - ✅ Require status checks to pass
+- ✅ Always get at least 1 teammate to review before merging
-   - ✅ Require branches to be up to date
+- ❌ Never push directly to `main`

-   - ✅ Include administrators (optional, but recommended)
+This keeps our codebase stable and ensures everyone's changes are reviewed.

 ---